NathanKleekamp/Pull-Request-Notifications/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

+# start server in production
+npm start

+# run with a chrome-less version of Firefox on localhost (in production mode)
+/Applications/Firefox.app/Contents/MacOS/firefox -chrome http://localhost:8080
 ```

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).